Amart85/4ursevice/README.md

 # 4ursevice
 ============

-NOTE:- The Project is Still under development so dont judge it right now.
+NOTE:- The Project is Still under development, so dont judge it right now.
 =============================================================================